The Beginning of CHS

 During the early 1950’s, local citizens, mirroring national trends, saw the need to provide services closer to home for children with disabilities.
 At that time, parents were advised to place children with disabilities in institutions or send them to schools in larger cities.
 So, in 1955, the Crippled Children’s Center was established through funds provided by: United Cerebral Palsy, March of Dimes, and Easter Seals and private community donations.

-That year, nine children received services from one teacher in a former nurse’s quarters.
-In 1963, the name was changed to the Children’s Therapy Center.
+That year, nine children received services from one teacher in a former nurse’s quarters in the basement of Bothwell Hospital.
 Ten years later, the center moved to its own facility.
 In the fall of 2008, children’s services moved to a new facility in the Thompson Meadows Industrial Park.
 Children’s services currently include Early Head Start and Missouri First Steps.

 In 1979, responding to the need for affordable and safe housing for adults with disabilities, the Community Living program was added.
 The first group home, Tower Farm, was home to seven adults with disabilities.